 Other defects found by home inspectors may not necessarily present a safety hazard or be an immediate concern, but you’ll still want to repair or replace them in the future.
 Buying a home is an expensive process, to say the least—so it can be extremely discouraging to discover surprise repair costs within the first year or two of moving in.

 Your inspector should give you a thorough report of all their findings, from major to minor and everything in between.
-You can use your inspection report to get an idea of what to plan and save for in the future, whether it’s a roof that will need to be replaced in the next few years or a water heater that’s on its last leg.
+You can use your inspection report to know what to plan and save for in the future, whether it’s a roof that will need to be replaced in the next few years or a water heater on its last leg.

 Why should sellers get a home inspection?